Applying to Study Abroad

 There are two application processes: to Barnard and to the program or university abroad

 Barnard application procedures

 2. Once you have been accepted to your study abroad or university program, fill out a Notice of Study Leave on myBarnard under Academics.
-The deadlines are November 1 for study abroad in the spring and April 15 for study abroad for the full academic year or the fall semester.
+The deadlines are April 15 for study abroad in the fall or academic year and October 1 for study abroad in the spring.
 Once submitted, this form will go to your major advisor, your class dean, the Equity advisor, the financial aid officer, and to your study abroad advisor.
 All of these advisors must approve the Notice Form in order for you to be put on study abroad status by the Registrar.

 Study Abroad Program or University Procedures

 - Apply as early as possible to your chosen study abroad program or university, since most operate on a rolling admissions basis.

 - Submit any Study Abroad Approval Forms required as part of the application to your study abroad advisor to fill out.
 Please note that the Equity Office is the only office that can review for good disciplinary standing, so that there is often a delay of 1-2 days in getting such approvals reviewed and approved.

 - Do not wait for the posted application deadlines for programs on the web - apply as early as possible.

 - Look into application fees and program deposits.

 Course Approval Process